What if you want to makes changes to the files contained in one of your dependencies before you use it?

 For example, if the minified attribute has values true and false, and a transform can change minified=false to minified=true, Gradle will use this transform if only minified=false variants are available but minified=true is requested.

-• If there is only one chain, it is selected.
+• If there is only one possible chain that produces the requested attributes, it is selected.

-• If multiple chains are equally suitable, the selection fails, and an error is reported.
+• If there are still multiple chains remaining that are equally suitable but produce different results, the selection fails, and an error is reported.

-Continuing from the minified example above, a configuration requests org.gradle.usage=java-runtime, org.gradle.libraryelements=jar, minified=true.
+Let’s continue exploring the minified example begun above: a configuration requests org.gradle.usage=java-runtime, org.gradle.libraryelements=jar, minified=true.
 The dependencies are:

 • External guava dependency with variants: